 Trout fishing is a great way to introduce children to fishing because simple and inexpensive equipment may be used.
 A spinning or spin-cast rod and reel with a hook baited with a worm will work well.
 Add a split shot a couple of feet above the hook and a bobber a couple of feet above the split shot.
 Trout also can be caught with spinners, salmon eggs, dough baits and artificial flies.

 The stocked trout are approximately 10 inches in length.
 The following is a tentative stocking schedule, including quantities:

-The trout lake (Lake No. 5) at Two Rivers State Recreation Area (SRA) near Waterloo will open for fishing March 11.
-It has been stocked with 100 14.5-inch and 2,490 12.25-inch rainbow trout.
-In addition, 500 tiger trout will be stocked March 7.
+The Trout Lake (Lake No. 5) at Two Rivers State Recreation Area (SRA) near Waterloo will open for fishing March 10.
+It will have been stocked with 9,000 rainbow trout.
 All trout caught in the lake must be harvested and not released.
 Call the park at 402-359-5165 for more information.
 A park entry permit is required.